tedee-com/tedee-api-doc/docs/source/authentication.rst

 * **state** - If a state parameter is included in the request, the same value should appear in the response.
 The application should verify that the state values in the request and response are identical.

 The value of the :code:`access_token` property is your **JWT** that should be used to :ref:`authenticate your calls <add-jwt-to-the-headers>` to the API.
 Implicit Flow does not issue refresh tokens.
+Interaction with the user is required to obtain a new access token after the current one has expired.